nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - `/p` for Priority

 ##### Predicate classes
-The following Predicate classes implements `Predicate<Assignment>` and are used when the user inputs keywords of its assigned field:
+The following Predicate classes implements `Predicate<Assignment>` and are inputted in the constructor of `FindCommand` when the user inputs keywords of its assigned field:
-- NameContainsKeywordsPredicate
+- NameContainsKeywordsPredicate for name field
-- ModuleCodeContainsKeywordsPredicate
+- ModuleCodeContainsKeywordsPredicate for module code field
-- DeadlineContainsKeywordsPredicate
+- DeadlineContainsKeywordsPredicate for deadline field
-- PriorityContainsKeywordsPredicate
+- PriorityContainsKeywordsPredicate for priority field

 Given below is the class diagram of these Predicate classes: